andypike/ruby_videos/README.md

 #### Form Objects

 These objects are responsible for dealing with data input from a user.
-They will be populated form the params hash and will validate it.
+They will be populated from the params hash and will validate it.
 I would like to keep these as close to simple POROs but I suspect I'll use a gem here which will make it easier to integrate with form builders such as [simple_form](https://github.com/plataformatec/simple_form).